 Whilst it may be beyond your capability to create custom infographics, Excel has enough functionality and customisability to turn a chart of values into an interesting bar chart, line graph or pie chart - and often these are the most straightforward tools in any case.
 You should remember, however, to always name your source on a graphic - and also, if possible, make the raw data available to your reader by linking to your original Excel/Word file.

 There are some very useful tutorials online, such as this one: annkemery.com/dataviz-design-process.

 No matter which type of report you use, always remember that information can be more powerfully displayed in a graphic format verses a text or tabular representation.
 Often, trends and patterns are more obvious and recommendations more effective when presented visually.
-Ideally, when making comparisons one or more groups of respondents, it is best to show a chart of each group's responses side-by-side.
-This side-by-side comparison allows your audience to quickly see the differences you are highlighting and will lead to more support for your conclusions.
+Ideally, when making a comparison of one or more groups of respondents, it is best to show a chart of each groups responses side-by-side.
+This side-by-side comparison allows your audience to quickly see the differences you are highlighting and can lead to more support for your conclusions.

 When you are putting data in tables, make sure they are simple and easy to read.

 As we mentioned earlier in the section on context - look at how many responses you have!
 If you only have a small number, (for example, under twenty), it may not be worth spending a lot of time trying to convert this data into exciting visualisations.
 A pie chart that shows a 33% split between three options is not very useful if there were only three responses.
 In these cases may be better to refer specifically to the number of responses.

 Labelling charts clearly, including counts of responses, the base number and the number of missing responses will help ensure the information is understandable - frequency tables can be effective at displaying information in this way.
 These tables show the possible responses, the total number of respondents for each part, and the percentages of respondents who selected each answer.

 Choose how to break your report down.
 Producing a report on a per-question basis can be a simple way of presenting all of the information.